gedw99/gio-embed/README.md

 ## Screen Positioning

-All GIOUI Widgets must output their dimensions, as the same contract is used for this.
+All GIOUI Widgets must output their dimensions, and the same contract is used for this.

+This ensures that the screen and its widgets can all reflow correctly.

 ## Prior art